oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

       location: /my_mount_point
 ```
 # 8 Capabilities and Requirements
+The content in this section is non-normative.
+The content in this section is normative unless otherwise labeled except:
+  - the examples
+  - references unless labelled as normative.
 ## 8.1 Capability Type

 A *capability type* is a reusable entity that describes the properties